"In the end… you really did bring me to Japan."

 I crossed my legs, resting my chin on my hand.

-"I can't just leave this place.
-I have something to settle with one of the summoned Servants," I answered plainly.
+"I can't just leave here.
+I have business to settle with one of the summoned Servants."

 "The Holy Grail War is about to begin."